jesstelford/esnext-generation/advanced-iterables/problem.md

 previous lessons), but also to enable more advanced techniques.

 The creation of Iterables is an area with a lot of flexibility.
-In _Introduction To Iterators_, we created an Iterable that enumerated a fixed set of numbers.
+In _Introduction To Iterators_, we created an Iterable that iterated a fixed set of numbers.
-What if we wanted to create an Iterable that enumerated a dynamic set of numbers, or any other data?
+What if we wanted to create an Iterable that iterated a dynamic set of numbers, or any other data?

 Both the function which creates the Iterable (`max()` in _Introduction To